 While waiting at the car wash, I bought a few cookbooks.
-It only makes sense that the neighborhood car wash sells coffee table books about midcentury architecture and lemongrass mood candles along with Little Trees car fresheners, f-bomb birthday cards, and Mallo cups.
-One car wash in town even has a grill & cafe with a signage assault reading 100% hand wash hot soups lotto scratchers coffee.
-Did you think ewe hand washing by hand cooking or were you more ouch hands by hot soups?
-Isn’t scratchers implied when you say lotto?
+It only makes sense that the car wash sells coffee table books about midcentury architecture andlemongrass mood candles along with Little Trees car fresheners, f-bomb birthday cards, and Mallo cups.
+One car wash in town even has a grill & cafe with a signage reading “100% hand wash hot soups lotto scratchers coffee.”
+Did you think ewe hand washing next to hand cooking or were you more ouch hands by hot soups?

-There is nothing I can’t be convinced I need during that thirty-minute time is takes a machine to remove two months of dirt from my car, and such was the case with celebrity chef Michael Symon’s, 5 in 5 cookbook promising recipes with 5 ingredients made in 5 minutes.
-Question, if you have to say celebrity, is he one?
-Most of the cookbook is rather heavy dishes but a few standouts, including today’s was worth the purchase.
+There is nothing I can’t be convinced I need during the thirty-minutes it takes a machine to remove two months of dirt from my car, and such was the case with celebrity chef Michael Symon’s, 5 in 5 cookbook promising recipes with 5 ingredients made in 5 minutes.
+Question, ifyou have to say celebrity, is he one?

 Five ingredients assumes that you have spices, oils and seasonings on-hand.
 Garlic chicken and asparagus requires: chicken, asparagus, parsley, lemons & garlic (not pictured but you get the idea).
 Five minutes is more like two sets of five minutes, but ten minutes is a still a breeze for a very, very good meal.